John Marshall (Royal Navy officer, born 1785): Command

 To travel to his new command Marshall took passage on board the 46-gun frigate HMS Java.
 On 29 December Java encountered and was captured by the American 55-gun frigate USS Constitution after a battle of almost four hours.
 Marshall survived the battle and was detained with the rest of Java's crew.
-The senior surviving officer Lieutenant Henry Ducie Chads reported that despite being a passenger Marshall had provided support and advice throughout the battle, for which he was thanked, and was slightly injured.
-The Java survivors were sent home in a cartel from Brazil and a court martial investigating the loss of the frigate was held on 23 April 1813.
-Not being examined himself, Marshall provided testimonies for the crew which assisted in them being honourably acquitted of blame.
-Having been unable to take up command of Procris due to his period of captivity, Marshall was instead given command of the 10-gun gun-brig HMS Shamrock, which he joined off Cuxhaven in the North Sea, on 11 November.
-On 19 December he was given command over a small squadron of gunboats to sail up the Elbe to Glückstadt, where he was to support the advance of a Swedish force towards the town.
+The senior surviving officer Lieutenant Henry Ducie Chads reported that despite being a passenger Marshall had provided support and advice throughout the battle and was slightly injured.
+The Java survivors were sent home in a prisoner exchange from Brazil and a court martial investigating the loss of the frigate was held on 23 April 1813.
+Not being examined himself, Marshall provided testimonies that helped acquit the crew.
+Having lost command of Procris because of his captivity, Marshall was given command of the 10-gun gun-brig HMS Shamrock, which he joined off Cuxhaven in the North Sea, on 11 November.
+Marshall was given command of a squadron of gun boats, with which he sailed up the Elbe to Glückstadt, where he was to support the advance of a Swedish force towards the town.

-Having assisted in bombarding the town from range with a series of guns landed from Royal Navy vessels, Marshall attacked the fortress guarding Glückstadt with his squadron on 26 December.
-The action continued through to the morning of 28 December when it was called off, the enemy fortifications not having been heavily damaged by the attack.
+After helping the bombardment of Glückstadt, Marshall and his squadron attacked the fortress guarding the town on 26 December.
+The action continued through the morning of 28 December when it was called off, the enemy fortifications not having been heavily damaged by the attack.
 The British enhanced their batteries with more cannon and launched another attack in cooperation with their Swedish allies from land and sea on 1 January, but this was also repulsed.
 Glückstadt was subsequently captured on 5 January 1814 after a day of negotiations with the town's governor.
 Marshall received the thanks of Captain Arthur Farquhar, the over-all commander of the naval operations, for his services in the drawn out assault.

 On 9 January, having found much difficulty in navigating his ship through the ice surrounding the town, Marshall brought his force into the harbour where he captured a Danish flotilla consisting of a brig and seven gunboats that had been holed up there.
-Marshall was then sent by Farquhar to Kiel so that their actions and captures could be correctly recorded and dealt with.
+Marshall was then sent by Farquhar to Kiel to deal with the seized ships.
 He went on in Shamrock to provide assistance to the blockades of Hamburg and Haarburg with six of the gunboats captured at Glückstadt.
-In reward for his endeavours in this multitude of services he was then promoted to post-captain on 7 June.
+In reward for his services he was promoted to post-captain on 7 June.
 At the start of 1815 he was rewarded by the governments of Russia and Sweden and created a Knight of the Order of St. George and Knight of the Order of the Sword respectively.
 On 4 June of the same year he was made a Companion of the Order of the Bath.